1. What is the Purpose of a postioner in a control valve?

 - Digital Valve Positioner

 A Pneumatic Valve Positioner receives a pneumatic signal (typically 3-15 or 6-30 psi) from a controller.
-It then then send a corresponding pneumatic signal to a pneumatic valve actuator.
+It then supplies the valve actuator with the correct air pressure to provide an accurate valve stem or shaft position proportional to the pneumatic input signal.

 An Electro-Pneumatic Positioner, sometimes abbreviated "EP Positioner," receives an electric signal (typically 4-20mA or 0-10 VDC) from a controller.
 It then sends a corresponding pneumatic signal to a pneumatic valve actuator.